soccertrack/funfacts/React.md

 - Run `npm publish`
 - Next you can pull it with `npm install awesome-button-xyz`.

-### 31. Choosing external package
+### 31. Choosing external package / library
 Sometimes, you won't have to reinvent the wheel when building a React application.
 In many cases, you'll search for external packages that can save you time and effort.
 However, when considering whether to include an external package, it's essential to evaluate various factors for feasibility before making a decision.
 Here are some key factors to consider:

-Security and Vulnerabilities: Assess the package's security.
+- Security and Vulnerabilities: Assess the package's security.
 Check if there are any known vulnerabilities associated with the package.
 Tools like npm audit can help identify security issues.

-Active Maintenance: Determine if the package is actively maintained.
+- Active Maintenance: Determine if the package is actively maintained.
 Check if there have been recent additions or updates to the package.
 An actively maintained package is more likely to stay compatible with the latest versions of React and other dependencies.

-Bundle Size: Consider the payload size of the package.
+- Bundle Size: Consider the payload size of the package.
 Running npm install <package> is straightforward, but it can pull in a substantial bundle.
 Be mindful of how the package impacts your application's size, especially if you're targeting performance optimization.

-Dependency Chain: Check if the package pulls in other dependencies.
+- Dependency Chain: Check if the package pulls in other dependencies.
 Sometimes, a seemingly small package may introduce a chain of dependencies that can significantly increase your project's size and complexity.

-Narrow Usage: Evaluate the percentage of the package that you actually need.
+- Narrow Usage: Evaluate the percentage of the package that you actually need.
 If you find that you're using only a small portion of the package's functionality, consider whether it's more efficient to extract and use just that part from open source libraries or write it yourself.

 To help answer some of these questions, you can use tools like [Bundlephobia](https://bundlephobia.com) to analyze the package's size, dependencies, and potential performance impact on your project.
 This way, you can make informed decisions about whether to include an external package in your React application.